Pylons/pyramid/docs/glossary.rst

      `Akhet <http://docs.pylonsproject.org/projects/akhet/en/latest/>`_ is a
      Pyramid library and demo application with a Pylons-like feel.
-     It's most known for its former application scaffold, which helped users transition from Pylons and those prefering a more Pylons-like API.
+     It's most known for its former application scaffold, which helped users transition from Pylons and those preferring a more Pylons-like API.
      The scaffold has been retired but the demo plays a similar role.

    Pyramid Cookbook